aws/aws-fpga/SDAccel/docs/On_Premises_Development_Steps.md

 # 3. Uploading and executing on F1

 In this section we will cover the following steps:
- - Upload your application built on-premise to the AWS cloud
+ - Upload your application built on-premises to the AWS cloud
  - Execute your application on F1

 ## Uploading the application to AWS